-Ideally, replace it to get rid of the risk and make your house easier to sell – all pre-purchase building inspectors should know the dangers and will warn prospective buyers.
+Ideally, you would replace it with a conventional guttering with the outer lip lower than the inner lip.
+This gets rid of the risk and makes your house easier to sell – all pre-purchase building inspectors should know the dangers of Taylor fascia and will warn prospective buyers.
 While you are at it, add some eaves if you don’t already have them.

 If you don’t want to replace the gutters then there are steps you can take to reduce the risks of leaks and decay.

 - Install a Mdu Moisture Probe monitoring system – a very small investment for protecting your biggest asset.
 Following a full probe installation, you will know where your house is leaking, if there is decay and if the house is built with treated timber.
+These will find any leaks or decay arising from gutter problems.
 The probes are then a ‘leak early warning system” for your house.
 With this information, you can plan the next step.

 - Cut down any trees that may drop leaves on the roof and check the gutters regularly for blockages.
 If you can’t get rid of the trees then consider some type of leaf guard system or clean the gutters more regularly.

-- Inspect your full guttering system for defects that could lead to leaks – many systems are just badly installed but you don’t see the leaks unless they are really bad- but regular small leaks into your walls will destroy them eventually.
+- Inspect your full guttering system for defects that could lead to leaks – many systems are just badly installed but you don’t see evidence of leaks unless there are major rain events.
+Regular small leaks into your walls will destroy them eventually.
 Moisture Detection Company can inspect and carry out some repairs.

 - Install Mdu Hi-Flo overflows at critical points around the guttering.
 Moisture Detection Company will recommend where these should be installed to allow water to overflow to the outside, instead of into your house, if the gutter tries to overflow.